 18 Things to Do While You Listen to an Audiobook

 Audiobooks are ideal for getting more stories into your brain, especially when you don’t really have the time or the capacity to sit down with a paperback.
-The beauty of audiobooks is they can liven up the most boring task; they can also help you relax as you engage in a favorite activity.
-And who doesn’t need a little help relaxing these days?
+Audiobooks can liven up the most boring task and help you relax into your favorite activity.

 Arts and crafts